St Andrew's Church, Bundaberg: Description

-St Andrew's Uniting Church at Bundaberg is a substantial brick church located in the heart of the city, at the corner of Maryborough and Woongarra Streets, opposite Buss Park.
+St Andrew's Church at Bundaberg is a substantial brick church located in the heart of the city, at the corner of Maryborough and Woongarra Streets, opposite Buss Park.

-Designed in the Gothic style, the body of the church is cruciform in shape and is positioned north–south such that the sanctuary faces north.
+Designed in the Gothic Revival style, the body of the church is cruciform in shape and is positioned north–south such that the sanctuary faces north.
 The building is constructed of variegated and multi-coloured bricks, with decorative cement dressings on the external walls.
 The roof is clad with fibrous-cement tiles.
 The building is laid on a cement foundation and its maximum overall dimensions are 115 by 41 ft.

 A carillon tower of "battlement design", attached to the eastern side of the building, dominates the building.
 The tower measures 71 ft in height and slightly tapers toward the top.
 Each face of the tower has decorative arched openings and is crowned with the cross of St Andrew on the middle battlement.
 The tower contains a carillon, or set of bells, one of which bears the emblem of the burning bush and a dedication to the memory of members of the Pierson family.
 A First World War Honour Board is located in the tower entry and later memorials have been added.

 At the southern end of the church is the official main entry.
 Above the entry is a large stained glass window that consists of four large panels crowned by seven crosses; the whole arrangement is set within an arch.
 There are six stained glass windows along either side of the nave, set between the buttresses.
 Exposed arched trusses in dark stained pine support the roof structure and dominate the internal ceiling.